 The question came up in an online discussion today.
 Confusingly, followers of the modern movement called Dispensationalism tend to refer to the classic Christian teaching as “replacement theology.”
 That’s unfortunate, because it altogether misrepresents what Christians have historically taught about Israel and the Church.

 All over the Torah we find references to the Qahal YHWH, usually translated as the assembly or congregation of the Lord (e.g. Numbers 14:5).
 The Qahal YHWH was not the entire race of the Hebrews; only the ones who were admitted to the worshiping community centered on the tabernacle of YHWH.
-Not everyone was admitted to this assembly.
+Not everyone in Israel was admitted to this assembly.

 In the third century BC, the Jewish translators of the Septuagint usually translated qahal with the Greek word ekklesia, which meant about the same thing.
 (The Hebrew book entitled Qoheleth, “the Preacher,” is still known to us by its Greek name “Ecclesiastes.”)

 Background: Greeks used ekklesia to refer to a group with authority and a unifying purpose, for instance a chartered governing assembly (Liddell and Scott: the “assembly duly summoned”).
 The ancient Greek historian Xenophon describes a group called upon to render a decision about the requests of ambassadors during wartime, calling them ekkletos (called out).
 The assembly of pagans in Ephesus is called an ekklesia in Acts 19:32.
 An ekklesia was summoned when official decisions or judgments had to be made.
 Presiding over an ekklesia was an overseer, or episkopos.